 6. Try before you buy

-Amazon’s extensive catalogue of items includes kids’ and adults’ clothing.
-With Prime Try Before You Buy you can order up to six items from the clothing, shoes and accessories categories without paying first.
-You then have seven days to decide which items you like and which ones you want to return and you only pay for the items you keep.
+Order up to six items of clothing, shoes and accessories without paying first.
+You then have seven days to decide what you want to keep and what you want to return.
+You only pay for what you keep.

 7. Amazon Fresh

-Prime members can also benefit from a food delivery service, Amazon Fresh (opens in new tab).
-Delivery is free on orders over £40, otherwise it’s £3.99.
-You can buy your whole supermarket shop, including fresh produce, household essentials and popular and specialist brands, with a minimum order spend of £15.
-Your order can be delivered on the same day in one to two-hour slots (depending on your postcode) either from Amazon Fresh or directly from your local Morrisons store.
+You can use it to buy your whole supermarket shop, including fresh produce, household goods and specialist brands (minimum order spend £15).
+You can place your order and have it delivered on the same day in one to two hour delivery slots (depending on where you live and slot availability), either from Amazon Fresh or directly from a local Morrison’s store.

-Prime Photos also lets you share photos and videos with up to five family members with their Family Vault.
-You can access your files on any device, and you can download the Amazon Photos desktop app to back up all of your photos and videos onto your computer.
+Prime Photos also allows you to share images and videos with up to five family members using the Family Vault.
+You can see your files on any device, and download the Amazon Photos app to back up all your content on your computer.

-With Amazon Family, you create a profile about your child or children through your account and you’ll then be able to benefit from up to 20% off nappy and baby food subscriptions, plus personalised product recommendations and exclusive deals.
+New parents will especially love this hidden benefit of Amazon Prime: simply create a profile for your child or children and enjoy up to 20% off nappy and baby food subscriptions, plus personalised product recommendations and exclusive deals.

-To qualify, you must subscribe to at least five items, which means you need to get regular, scheduled deliveries of each one.
+But to qualify for this deal, you have to subscribe to at least five items, which means you will need to get regular scheduled deliveries for each one.